davebenson/doom4-walkthrough/README.md

 This fight is designed to be a nice place to use the BFG, for casual players.
 But it's probably better to work on all kinds of Weapon Upgrades (Super Shotgun, Gauss Cannon-Siege Mode, Chain Gun-Mobile Turret).

-## Mission 8: Before heading out ???: Rune Challenge "Intimacy is Best"
+## Mission 8: Before heading out: Rune Challenge "Intimacy is Best"

 Watch the holographic replay.